intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inceptionv3/README.md

 Substitute in your own `--in-graph` pretrained model file path (from step 2).

-Inception V3 can be run for latency, throughput, or accuracy.
+Inception V3 can be run for online inference, batch inference, or accuracy.
 Use one of the following examples below, depending on your use case.

-* For latency with dummy data (using `--batch-size 1`):
+* For online inference with dummy data (using `--batch-size 1`):

 ```
 python launch_benchmark.py \